 This difficulty with speaking normally can also create its own problems - problems that may increase your anxiety in the future.
 We'll explore why these speaking difficulties occur and how you can effectively overcome them.

 What it's Like to Have Trouble Speaking

-- Overthinking - Some people have difficulty speaking because they're thinking too much about way to say, what they're feeling, etc. The more they think about it, the more they have hard time putting the words into sentences and sharing them out loud.
+- Overthinking Some people have difficulty speaking because they're thinking too much about way to say, what they're feeling, etc. The more they think about it, the more they have a hard time putting the words into sentences and sharing them out loud.
 Often they eventually lose track of the conversation and suddenly the moment has passed and they feel as though they simply can't speak anymore.